 Show ContentsJohnstone History, Family Crest & Coats of Arms

-The ancestors of the first family to use the name Johnstone were thought to have lived among the Boernician tribe of ancient Scotland.
-They lived in any of several place names in Scotland.
+The ancient roots of the Johnstone family are found in the Scottish-English border region where the ancestors of the name Johnstone lived among the people of the Boernician tribe.
+The Johnstone family lived in any of several place names in Scotland.
 Most instances of the name are thought to come from the barony of John's Town in Annandale, Dumfriesshire.
 The place name comes from the personal name John, and the Middle English tone or toun, meaning "a town."
 Other places so named in Scotland include St. John's Toun (now the city of Perth).

 Early Origins of the Johnstone family